Carteret Islands: Physical atoll conditions

 Like many other atolls throughout the Pacific Ocean, this one is very low-lying and its main constituent, the coral, needs to be covered in water most of the time.
 Land is created by the ocean when some vegetation, such as a coconut palm or mangrove shoots, take hold in the much shallower parts of the reef.
 One tree leads to a slight buildup of coral sand around its base.
 This leads to more trees (palms) and the size of the individual islets on the reef grow.
 Over the long period the islands progress from the seaward edge of the atoll towards the lagoon as the sand is blown and washed towards the calmer shore.
 It is easy to determine the direction of the prevailing winds by observing the position and condition of the islets on the reef.

+Climate change has increased the frequency and intensity of storms globally.
+The Carteret Islands have endured some of the most significant impacts between rising sea levels and extreme weather events.
+This has not only caused water contamination, but also erosion.
 Palms or trees that become exposed in storms usually die by losing their grip in the little sand left at the end of the storm season.
 Sometimes whole islets get washed away.

 People live on the larger island or islands formed around the atoll and trek back and forth to the smaller ones by walking the reef at low tide or by small canoes.
 Much of the taro is grown away from the inhabited island.
 It is often very vulnerable to salt-water inundation, but by being away from the living area is protected from human-waste contamination.

-Flooding
+Climate justice

+The Carteret Islands are being disproportionately impacted by climate change.
+While the Carteret Islanders have had little impact on climate change, their lives and home are being destroyed as a result.

+Large greenhouse gas emitters like the Panguna mine have immense impacts on climate change.
+They take natural resources from land they are not native to for consumption and economic profit, but do not consider the impact it has on residents and surrounding environments.
+The careless consumption accelerates climate change, which has destroyed the ability to live on the Carteret islands and forced the islanders to make decision to relocate from their homes.
+The mines also imposed additional challenges on the Carterets by creating conflict in surrounding areas which makes it more complicated to find a safe place to move their community to.

-It was widely reported in November 2005 that the islands have progressively become uninhabitable, with an estimate of their total submersion by 2015.
-The islanders have fought a more than twenty years' battle, building a seawall and planting mangroves.
+It was widely reported in November 2005 that the islands have progressively become uninhabitable, with an incorrect estimate of their total submersion by 2015.
+The islanders have built a sea wall and are planting mangroves to mitigate rising sea levels.
 However, storm surges and high tides continue to wash away homes, destroy vegetable gardens and contaminate fresh water supplies.
-The natural tree cover on the island is also being impacted by the incursion of saltwater contamination of the fresh water table.
+The natural tree cover on the island is also being impacted by the incursion of saltwater contamination of the freshwater table.